Milley Says He Was Wrong to Accompany Trump on Church Walk

-Army Gen. Mark Milley, the nation's top military officer, said Thursday he was wrong to accompany President Donald Trump on a walk through Lafayette Square that ended in a photo op at a church.
-He said his presence “created a perception of the military involved in domestic politics.”
+Army Gen. Mark Milley, the nation's top military officer, said Thursday he was wrong to have accompanied President Donald Trump on a walk to a church through Lafayette Square, where he was photographed in his combat uniform with the presidential entourage.

-“I should not have been there,” the Joint Chiefs chairman said in remarks to a National Defense University commencement ceremony.

 Milley said his presence and the photographs compromised his commitment to a military divorced from politics.